newicon/.github/profile/README.md

 # Newicon

-Hi there 👋 this is the GitHub organisation profile of [Newicon](https://newicon.net)
+Hi there 👋 this is the GitHub organisation profile of [Newicon](https://newicon.net).

 ## Open-source

-This is where we are contributig our open source projects
+This is where we are contributing our open source projects.

 <!--